7max/log4cl/README.md

 When you issue a log statement such as `(log:info "whatever")` LOG4CL determines the logger name automatically based on surrounding context.
-That's why, when you issue log statement from `REPL` with the current package being *CL-USER*, the logger message is logged into is also called `CL-USER`.
+That's why, when you issue log statement from `REPL` with the current package being *CL-USER*, the logger message went to was also called `CL-USER`.

 You can directly instantiate logger objects, by using the `(log:make-logger)` function: